WPIRoboticsProjects/opencv-installer/README.md

 - Mac OS X 10.4 or higher
 - Linux (32- and 64-bit)

-ARM/Android is not currently supported.
+ARM is not currently supported.

 ## Command line arguments